International Mr. Leather: International Mr. Bootblack

-Starting in 2013, the IMrBB contest has implemented a judging system to select the winner.
+Starting in 2013, the IMBB contest has implemented a judging system to select the winner.
 Contestants are evaluated by a panel of judges on the basis of their technical bootblacking skills, how they present themselves on stage and in public and what they say in an interview with the judges.
 Ballot voting still makes up a percentage of the contestant's total score.

-In 2019, Dutch bootblack Kriszly de Hond became the first primarily non-English speaking IMBB titleholder (he gave his contestant speech in English, but his primary language was Dutch), as well as the first to originate from outside North America.
+In 2019, Dutch bootblack Kriszly de Hond became the first primarily non-English speaking IMBB titleholder, as well as the first to originate from outside North America.
 These distinctions made him the first truly International Mr. Bootblack.

 In early 2023, in the months leading up to the convention, the entirety of IMBB staff resigned from their positions, citing many years of mistreatment and dwindling interest in the contest.
 This mass resignation effectively made the occurrence of IMBB impossible until negotiations and compromises were agreed upon by the IML and IMBB staffs.
-There are currently plans to bring the IMBB contest back for IML 48 in 2026.
+The contest returned three years later, for IML 48 in 2026.

 IMBB Winners

-As of 2025, 28 contestants representing four countries have won IMBB: the United States (24), Canada (2), the Netherlands (1), and the United Kingdom (1).
+As of 2026, 29 contestants representing four countries have won IMBB: the United States (25), Canada (2), the Netherlands (1), and the United Kingdom (1).